Inside: Stories about special needs dads ( with their wives ) are so inspiring. Read on.

 Pangga listened to my dad, especially if his voice was loud.

 Tough love, I should say, that he gave us, especially when we were younger.

-It’s Father’s day in three days and what better way to honor our special needs dads than re-publishing this post about them and learn how they are as partners of their wives in taking care of their special kids.
+It’s Father’s day on Sunday and what better way to honor our special needs dads than re-publishing this post about them and learn how they are as partners of their wives in taking care of their special kids.

 We all know that there are lots of struggles in raising up kids, more so if they have special needs and these become challenges that are easier to hurdle if both parents are present for their kids.
 Thus, we cannot underestimate the help that our special needs fathers do.

 Please allow me to introduce to you three of them, all close to my heart.

 I don’t know if you agree that dads give more tough love than moms, and I don’t know if they are really tough even with their special kids.
 My dad was, with Pangga and Batch, my other special sibling, at least, when he was a little bit younger.

 A very responsible family man, Jojo is a full time nurse who likes to go fishing and do some basic carpentry in his free time.